anubhabdg7/trajectory-plan-uav/README.md

-# trajectory-plan-uav
+# Trajectory-Plan
-Using the two-parameter version of the Bees Algorithm to find the optimal trajectory for a single UAV in 2D, in the presence of obstacles

-To run the old code converted from MATLAB- do

-python3 main.py

-To run the newly integrated code from Github- do

-python3 main_new.py
+This is the code of Bees Algorithm (BA) for UAV's Trajectory Plan

+The BA used bi-parameter to solve the problem

+The parameter reduction inspired by bees' behaviour of foraging which exploring while exploitating.